dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 size: 210.1 MiB (220.308.703 bytes)
 </div>

-<div class="dgv-note">We will use the C++26 standard, in particular contracts and <code>std::optional<T&&></code>,
+<div class="dgv-note">We will use the C++26 standard, in particular contracts and <code>std::optional<T&></code>,
-together with the module system introduced in C++20, which allows us to organize the code into well-defined, self-contained components.
-This choice is motivated by considerations of code simplicity, efficiency, and modernity.
+together with the module system introduced in C++20, which allows us to efficiently organize the code into well-defined components.
 Should it be necessary, adapting the solution to the traditional structure based on header (<code>.hpp</code>) and implementation (<code>.cpp</code>) files would be straightforward.
 </div>